GoogleChrome/OriginTrials/developer-guide.md

 ### 6. Is there any restriction on which websites can sign up to use experimental features?

 Origin trials are available to any website served over HTTPS.
 Note that there is no policy against specific large sites opting into origin trials, but the system is designed to prevent large populations of the web depending on experimental features.
 To achieve that, origin trials have a built-in safeguard that automatically limits it globally if its usage exceeds 0.5% of all Chrome page loads.
-This means that experimental features aren’t suitable for use on large production sites such as the Google home page.
+This means that experimental features aren’t suitable for full production use on large production sites such as the Google home page though experiments that limit the feature usage on such large sites is encouraged.

 ### 7. Is there any review process for signing up a website to access an experimental feature?